Pros and Cons of Being a Financial Advisor: The Dirty Details Nobody Tells You

 2. High Stress Industry.

-Because of the potential volatility of the financial market, being a financial advisor will inevitably generate high-stress.
+Because of the potential volatility of the financial market, being a financial advisor will inevitably generate high levels of stress.

 As a financial advisor, you’ll be asked to wear multiple hats when dealing with clients, as well as deal with second-hand stress from these same clients.